Not publicly linked

 Founder · unpacked.fyi · Dubai & Ireland

-Twenty years across Oracle, Salesforce, and HubSpot, followed by five years as a founder, entrepreneur, and startup adviser.
-Launched multiple ventures including a metaverse project in 2023 that reached a $300 million market cap at launch.
-An AI thought leader with 25,000 followers on LinkedIn — one of the most widely-read writers on AI and emerging technology on the platform.
-Has built several AI-based products and advised multiple startups on growth strategy and go-to-market.
+Twenty years across Oracle, Salesforce, and HubSpot.
+Five years as a founder and startup adviser.
+Launched a metaverse project in 2023 that reached a $300 million market cap at launch.
+25,000 followers on LinkedIn — one of the most widely-read writers on AI and emerging technology on the platform.
+Multiple AI products shipped.

 colinfitzpatrick.io →linkedin.com/in/colly →